robhhr/quotes/README.md

 ### 2. Rename the `quotesondev-starter-master` directory

 Make sure that the theme directory name is project appropriate!
-Do you need `starter` or `master` in the directory name?

 ### 3. Install the dev dependencies